bkarasu95/mern-stack-starter-kit/readme.md

 Project is close to completion, but i have some plans for better development.

 * Database Seeding System
 * Changable Language System
 * Testing Tools integrations and samples
 * Error logging on server side
 * App monitoring in admin panel
+* Content Editor and Dynamic and Configurable Forms